AI Travel Bot Picks WORST Backpacker Hostel

 Alun:

 [6:27] There's like, you want to have the most reductive shittest experience possible.
 Yeah.
-Because
+Because that's deemed to be like badass.

 Adam: